jbbranch9/button_calendar/README.md

 # APPLICATION:

-ButtonCalendar either can be:
+ButtonCalendar has two modes, (A) self-windowed and (B) framed:

-    (A) instantiated as a standalone window by calling ButtonCalendar().window()
+    (A) instantiate as a standalone window by calling ButtonCalendar().window()

     -OR-

-    (B) used an element within an existing PySimpleGUI window by assigning button_calendar_object = ButtonCalendar().get_frame()
+    (B) use an element within an existing PySimpleGUI window by assigning button_calendar_object = ButtonCalendar().get_frame()
         and adding button_calendar_object to the window's layout *NOTE: You must call post_finalize() AFTER the window is read or finalized, and/or BEFORE the window's event loop to enable full functionality.

 # CONTROLS:

-at all times:
+while mouse is hovering over calendar:

     mouse_wheel:
         change month